CloudLabs-MOC/AI-102-AIEngineer/Instructions/08-translate-speech.md

 1. In the **Review + create** tab, click **Create**.

-1. Wait for deployment to complete, and then view the deployment details and click **Go to resource**.
+1. Wait for the deployment to complete, and then view the deployment details and click **Go to resource**.

     ![](./images/azureaiservice2(3).png)